KoromeloDev/DisplayMenu/README.md

 - [x] Scroll down/up
 - [x] Display of item values
 - [x] Changes to item values
+- [x] Correct display of elements that do not fit horizontally on the screen

 ## It is planned to do
-- [ ] Correct display of elements that do not fit horizontally on the screen
+- [ ] Scale support

 ## Documentation
 ### Initialization